Elon Musk tweets 'I'm buying Manchester United' | Sports-Games

 Elon Musk, the world's richest person, on Tuesday tweeted that he was buying English soccer club Manchester United Plc, without offering any details.

-One of the world's best known and most widely supported teams, United are rooted at the bottom of the English Premier League after losing their first two games, having failed over the summer to adequately rebuild a squad that performed comparatively poorly last season.
-Its New York-listed shares have slid 24% over the last 12 months, valuing it at just over $2 billion.
+One of the world's best known and most widely supported teams, United are rooted at the bottom of the English Premier League after losing their first two games, having failed over the summer to adequately rebuild a squad that performed comparatively poorly last season. .
+Musk, who is worth $270 billion, according to Forbes, can certainly afford to buy the New York-listed football club, whose shares have slid a quarter in the past 12 months, valuing it at just over $2 billion.
+The stock has rebounded in the past month, gaining 16% to close at $12.78 on Tuesday.

+Last week, filings revealed that Musk had sold $6.9 billion worth of Tesla shares, which he said could be used to finance a potential Twitter deal if he loses a legal battle with the social media platform.
+In total, Musk has sold about $32 billion worth of Tesla stock in less than a year partly to pay tax obligations and finance a Twitter deal.

+Musk and his lawyer did not immediately respond to Reuters' request for comments.
+The Florida-based Glazer family did not immediately respond to requests for comment.
+WIDESPREAD OPPOSITION

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)